Introduction

 Work Visas

-In addition to green cards, in FY2023 the USCIS coordinated with the Department of State and issued more than 192,000 employment-based visas.
-H-1B visas are a “temporary visa category that allows employers to petition for highly educated foreign professionals to work in “speciality occupations” that require at least a bachelor’s degree or equivalent.”
-There is an annual cap for the H-1B visa at 65,000, with 20,000 additional visas for foreign professionals with a master’s degree or doctorate from a U.S. Institution.
-The cap was met for FY2023.
-This number also reflects that for the second year in a row, no available visas went unused.
+In addition to green cards, the U.S. Citizenship and Immigration Services (USCIS) coordinated with the Department of State and issued more than 192,000 employment-based visas in 2023.
+H-1B visas are a temporary option for highly educated professionals coming to work in a special occupation requiring at least a bachelor’s degree.
+The annual cap for H-1B visas is 65,000, with 20,000 additional visas for foreign professionals with a master’s degree or doctorate from a U.S. institution.
+In FY2023, USCIS met this cap.
+For the second year in a row, no available visas went unused.

-Refugees & Asylum Seekers
+Refugees and Asylum Seekers

 Illegal Immigration